 Revenues from sources other than contributions are generally reported as increases in net assets without donor restrictions.
 Expenses are reported as decreases in net assets without donor restrictions.
-The Organization recognizes revenues from program fees, such as training, during the year in which related services are provided.
-Clinic diagnostic billing revenue is reported net of contractual adjustments and amounts due from third-party payers for services rendered at the time the patient insurance payments are received.
-This may be in a different period than the related services were provided; however, this does not have a material impact on the financial statements.

-Special events revenue is presented net of direct event expenses and is recognized as contribution income when the contribution commitments are received either with cash receipts or pledge agreements.
-The event expenses are recognized as they are incurred.
-Special event revenue for the years ended December 31, 2024 and 2023 was approximately \$133,000 and \$216,000, respectively.
+The Organization recognizes revenues from program fees and clinical billings during the year in which related services are provided.
+Clinical billings revenue is reported net of contractual adjustments and amounts due from third-party payers for services rendered.
+Special events revenue is presented net of direct event expenses and is recognized as contribution income when the event takes place.
+Special event revenue for the years ended December 31, 2023, and 2022 were \$215,843 and \$163,273, respectively.